Jaammerr/stake.com/README.md

 ## Information
 This project is designed to collect all user bets on the site [stake.com](https://stake.com) and analyze them.
-Using the GUI, you can set various filters and add telegram channels to receive information about bets.
+Using the WEB GUI, you can set various filters and add telegram channels to receive information about bets.
 All data is saved to a database.

 # Screenshots